JacksonBurns/astartes/paper.md

 To facilitate adoption of these models, researchers must critically think about several topics, such as comparing model performance to relevant baselines, operating on user-friendly inputs, and reporting performance on both interpolative and extrapolative tasks<!-- cite Kevin's comment article-->.
 `astartes` aims to make it straightforward for machine learning scientists and researchers to focus on two important points: rigorous hyperparameter optimization and accurate performance evaluation.

-First, `astartes`' key function `train_val_test_split` returns splits for training, validation, and testing sets using an sklearn-like interface.
+First, `astartes`' key function `train_val_test_split` returns splits for training, validation, and testing sets using an `sklearn`-like interface.
 This partitioning is crucial since best practices in data science dictate that, in order to minimize the risk of hyperparameter overfitting, one must only optimize hyperparameters with a validation set and use a held-out test set to accurately measure performance on unseen data [@ramsundar2019deep; @geron2019hands; @lakshmanan2020machine; @huyen2022designing; @wang2020machine].
 Unfortunately, many published papers only mention training and testing sets but do not mention validation sets, implying that they optimize the hyperparameters to the test set, which would be blatant data leakage that leads to overly optimistic results [@li2020predicting; @van2022physics; @ismail2022successes; @liu2023predict].
 For researchers interested in quickly obtaining preliminary results without using a validation set to optimize hyperparameters, `astartes` also implements an an sklearn-compatible `train_test_split` function.

 Second, it is crucial to evaluate model performance in both interpolation and extrapolation settings so future users are informed of any potential limitations.
-Although random splits are frequently used in the literature, this simply measures interpolation performance.
+Although random splits are frequently used in the cheminformatics literature, this simply measures interpolation performance.
 However, given the vastness of chemical space [@ruddigkeit_GDB-17_2012] and its often unsmooth nature (e.g. activity cliffs), it seems unlikely that users will want to be restricted to exclusively operate in an interpolation regime.
 Thus, to encourage adoption of these models, it is crucial to measure performance on more challenging splits as well.
 The general workflow is: